-Kendra Lubalin is an upper school assistant.
-Ms. Lubalin grew up in the Washington D.C. area, received her B.A. from Sarah Lawrence College with a focus on both child development and theater, and moved to the Bay Area in 1993.
-She worked in the field of Jewish education for twenty-five years, the last ten as director of a program for teens.
-Ms. Lubalin studied painting and drawing at CCA and through the UC Berkeley Extension Program, and completed a year-long training in coaching through CTI.
-She also taught self-defense classes for teenage girls for several years.
-She is a mother of two children who are current lower school students at BPC and, in stolen bits of personal time, she is writing a young adult novel.
-Ms. Lubalin joined the BPC faculty in 2017.
+Kendra Lubalin grew up in the Washington D.C. area, received her B.A. from Sarah Lawrence College with a focus on both child development and theater, and moved to the Bay Area in 1993.
+She is currently enrolled in the M.A. credential program in education at Mills College.
+Ms. Lubalin studied painting and drawing at CCA, and completed a yearlong training in coaching through the Co-Active Training Institute (CTI).
+She worked in the field of Jewish education for 25 years, the last 10 as a program director.
+She is a mother of two children who are current students at BPC and, in stolen bits of personal time, she writes fiction and essays.
+Ms. Lubalin joined the BPC upper school faculty in 2017.

 Why I Work with Children

 Middle schoolers are at that moment of individuation, where they are coming to understand their values, their identities, and their passions, separate from those they love.
 I love getting to bear witness to and support that transition, honor the challenges of it, and hold a safe space for them through their failures and successes, as they strive toward self-actualization.

 Ishmail by Daniel Quinn because it was one of the first books that upended everything I thought I understood.